Skip to main content

 Debugging

-When an agent produces unexpected results, the audit trail tells you exactly what files it changed and when:
+When an agent produces unexpected results, the audit trail tells you what the supervisor observed during the run and, when rollback was enabled, exactly what files changed:

 # What did the last Claude session do?